 Series: NYRB Classics

 Portraits without Frames

-by Lev Ozerov, translated from the Russian by Maria Bloshteyn, Robert Chandler, Boris Dralyuk, and Irina Mashinski
+by Lev Ozerov, edited by Robert Chandler and Boris Dralyuk, translated from the Russian by Maria Bloshteyn, Robert Chandler, Boris Dralyuk, and Irina Mashinski

 An NYRB Classics Original

 We stopped and Shklovsky told me